epics-rip/pvDataWWW/mainPage/meetings/2014-07/BNL_agenda.md

 9:00 AM.
 Precise location to be announced.
 TIMES ARE AT CHAIR'S DISCRETION.

 *Morning; Gateway requirements, 2014-15 Charter review, plans, assignments*

+* **Dates and Location of next meeting** Proposal is both Monday 20th and Friday 24th October as satellite of Saclay EPICS Users Meeting.

 * **Review of the [gateway requirements][2]** _Lead by Ralph Lange_